MvvsnmDevops4122/Linux/Linux_System_Information.md_commands_01.md

 ### Manual & Help

+The man command is used to view the manual pages for Linux commands and programs.

 ```bash
 1. man <cmd>               # Manual page for command
 2. whatis ls               # One-line description of the command